limpkin/mooltipass/source_code/src/USB/README.md

 ----------------------------
 From plugin/app: Request the user db change number

-From Mooltipass: 2 bytes data packet, first byte is 0x00 for failure & 0x01 for success, second byte is the db change number if success
+From Mooltipass: 3 bytes data packet, first byte is 0x00 for failure & 0x01 for success, second & third bytes are the standard credentials & data change numbers if success

 0xD7: Get free users slots
 --------------------------